Communication studies: Business

 Business communication emerged as a field of study in the late 20th century, due to the centrality of communication within business relationships.
 The scope of the field is difficult to define because of the various ways in which communication is used between employers, employees, consumers, and brands.
 Because of this, the focus of the field is usually placed on the demands of employers, which is more universally understood by the revision of the American Assembly of Collegiate Schools of business standards to emphasize written and oral communication as an important characteristic in the curriculum.
-Business communication studies, therefore, revolve around the, ever changing, written and oral communication aspects directly related to the field of business.
+Business communication studies, therefore, revolve around the ever changing aspects of written and oral communication directly related to the field of business.
 Implementation of modern business communication curriculums are enhancing the study of business communication as a whole, while further preparing those to be able to effectively communicate in the business community.

+Healthcare

+Health communication is a multidisciplinary field that practices the application of "communication evidence, strategy, theory, and creativity" in order to advance the well-being of people and populations.
+The term was first coined in 1975 by the International Communication Association and, in 1997, Health communication was officially recognized in the broader fields of Public Health Education and Health Promotion by the American Public Health Association.
+The discipline integrates components of various theories and models, with a focus on social marketing.
+It uses marketing to develop "activities and interventions designed to positively change behaviors."
+This emergence affected several dynamics of the healthcare system.
+It brought elevated awareness to different avenues including promotional activities and communication between heath professionals and their employees, patients, and constituents.
+"Efforts to create marketing-oriented organizations called for the widespread dissemination of information", putting a spotlight on theories of "communication, the communication process, and the techniques that were being utilized to communicate in other settings."
+Now, health care organizations of all types are using things like social media.
+"Uses include communicating with the community and patients; enhancing organizational visibility; marketing products and services; establishing a venue for acquiring news about activities, promotions, and fund-raising; providing a channel for patient resources and education; and providing customer service and support."